Is It Better To Repair or Replace Devices?

 Implementing hardware recycling best practices in your organization will help reduce your environmental footprint, and save money in the long run.
 The best way to recycle old device components is to hire a professional recycling company that specializes in the disposal of electronic waste.

 When looking for a recycling company, it’s essential to only work with companies that have either R2 Solutions or e-Stewards certifications.
-These certifications will ensure that your customer’s data remains protected during the hardware recycling process and that your devices don’t cause any harm to the environment as they get disposed.
+These certifications will ensure that your customer’s data remains protected during the hardware recycling process and that your devices don’t cause any harm to the environment as they get disposed of.

 If you would like to learn more about how to properly dispose of your electronic devices, please contact us at any time.
 We have certifications from R2 solutions, GSA, and the Defense Logistics Agency, and we are happy to discuss ways to keep your information safe, both while you’re repairing devices, and after you’re done with them.